General Contractor Invoice Template with Change Orders

 Conclusion: a good invoice protects the job

+The benefits stack up quickly.
 When change orders are documented clearly, clients understand the invoice faster.
-When previous payments are shown, the balance is easier to verify.
-When retainage is listed correctly, accounting is cleaner.
-When the invoice is tied to the job, files and notes are easier to find.
+When previous payments are shown, the balance is easy to verify.
+When retainage is listed correctly, accounting stays clean.
+And when the invoice is tied to the job, files and notes are always within reach.
+That is exactly the workflow QuickAdmin is built to support.

 FAQ